LVM3: Mating with semi-cryogenic stage

 The L110 core stage in the LVM3 is planned to be replaced by the SC120, a kerolox stage powered by the SE-2000 engine to increase its payload capacity to 7.5 MT to geostationary transfer orbit (GTO).
 The SCE-200 uses kerosene instead of unsymmetrical dimethylhydrazine (UDMH) as fuel and has a thrust of around 200 tonnes.
 Four such engines can be clustered in a rocket without strap-on boosters to deliver up to 10 t to GTO.
 The first propellant tank for the SC120 was delivered in October 2021 by HAL.
+Most hardware had been developed and realised for the stage, with flight qualification trails to be held later.

 The SC120 powered version of LVM3 will not be used for the crewed mission of the Gaganyaan spacecraft.
 In September 2019, in an interview by AstrotalkUK, S. Somanath, director of Vikram Sarabhai Space Centre claimed that the SE-2000 engine was ready to begin testing.
 As per an agreement between India and Ukraine signed in 2005, Ukraine was expected to test components of the SE-2000 engine, so an upgraded version of the LVM3 was not expected before 2022.
-The SE-2000 engine is reported to be based on the Ukrainian RD-810, which is itself proposed for use on the Mayak family of launch vehicles.
+The SE-2000 engine is reported to be based on the Ukrainian RD-810, which is itself proposed for use on the Mayak family of launch vehicles.In 2025, Russia has also offered to integrate the RD-191M engine on future variants of the LVM3.
+This procurement is expected to replace the L110 stage on the LVM3 rocket prior to the induction of the SCE-200 in the future iterations.